King Edward VII College of Medicine

-King Edward VII Medical College (KEMC) was a medical school from 1905 to 1949 in Singapore, the first one in what was then Malaya.
-It was officially named King Edward VII Medical College in 1921 and subsequently became the Faculty of Medicine, University of Malaya.
+King Edward VII Medical College (KEMC) was a medical school in Singapore from 1905 to 1949, the first one in what was then British Malaya.
+It was officially named King Edward VII Medical College in 1921.
+The direct institutional successor of it is the present-day Yong Loo Lin School of Medicine of the National University of Singapore.

 History

 The establishment of King Edward VII Medical College began with the issue of the shortage of medical and public health assistants in Singapore and Penang and elsewhere in the Straits Settlements in the late 1890s.
 This problem was voiced by the Board of Education in April 1902.
 Thus, the prospect of its own establishment emerged from among the board members.
 The King Edward VII Medical College of Medicine was established in 1905 as a tertiary institution, and is also the original parent or pioneer college to the establishment of the University of Malaya in Kuala Lumpur and the National University of Singapore in Singapore.

 In a report issued by the Board of Education in 1902, members of the board agreed to set up the first medical college in both the Straits Settlements and Malaya at that time to meet the needs of medical assistants in government hospitals.
 However, this desire was not liked by many in the British community within those territories.

 Specific legislation on the establishment of colleges was approved by the Legislative Board of the Straits Settlements in June 1905 under Ordinance No. XV 1905.
 Officially, the medical college was opened on 3 July 1905 and operates in September.
 On 8 September 1905, Sir John inaugurated the establishment of the college under the name 'The Straits and Federated Malay States Government Medical School.'

 At the beginning, it was located at the old Women's Lunatic Asylum near the Singapore General Hospital near Sepoy Lines off New Bridge Road, where four asylum buildings were operating to become medical schools.
 In 1907, a lecture hall and medical laboratory were added.
 However, due to limited space, there is no library and a special room to house clinical pathology specimens.

 One of the historic buildings that are synonymous with the Government Medical School Malay States and the Straits, is the Tan Teck Guan Building, along with the connection Building Medical College (Singapore), the remains of history is the most significant in the history of medical education in Singapore.
 This is where the beginning of the Singapore medical school where it trains local students in the knowledge of Western medicine.